 Since light is the most critical component of a plant's lifecycle, having an accurate and dependable meter to measure how much light is actually reaching your plants is vital to ensure optimal growth.
 Light can be measured in many ways from footcandles to micromols to PAR and even watts.
 PAR gives the most accurate reading of the type of light plants need to thrive.

 See all Light meters.

 Light movers are a great way to have one lamp cover more area.
-They work by slowly moving the light back and forth across a track on the ceiling or roof the the grow tent.
+They work by slowly moving the light back and forth across a track on the ceiling or roof of the grow tent.
 Added benefits include better canopy light penetration, reduction in hot spots, and an imitation of the way the sun moves across the sky during the day.
 All of these things work to make light movers a very efficient way to do more with less.